standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “why cannot you say when you want a thing done?”

-{43}“I do it and get back before anyone else is out of his seat,” said Theresa.
+“I do it and get back before anyone else is out of his seat,” said Theresa.

 “It is unworthy of you to expect people to be